leomet07/rate-twitter-frontend/README.md

 # Important note

 All the keys that were accidently commited have now been revoked, changed, and securely stored.
-The Stripe pulishable key is not private information, it can be public.

 ## Project setup